 If your parents wish to remain in their own home, you will need to assess the level of assistance they require.
 Take into account:

-Eating habits – can your parents still cook for themselves?
+Can your parents still cook for themselves?

-Hygiene – are they able to bathe and change clothes?
+Are they able to bathe and change clothes?
 Are they neglecting their cleanliness?

-Memory – are you parents able to deal with mail and keep appointments or have you noticed them becoming more forgetful?
+Are you parents able to deal with mail and keep appointments or have you noticed them becoming more forgetful?
 Do they leave pots on the stove to burn?

-Mobility – are your parents still mobile?
+Are your parents still mobile?
 Can they get up and down the stairs, in and out of bed, and shower without falling?
 Are they able to drive safely?

 The stress of taking care of elderly parents can be immense.
 If you decide that home care for your elderly parents is the best way to go, use the following five tips to make the transition easier.